-Police searching for 2 suspects after early morning shooting leaves woman dead at Hammond gas station
+VIDEO: Police searching for 2 suspects after early morning shooting leaves woman dead at Hammond gas station

 Latest Weather Blog

-Police searching for 2 suspects after early morning shooting leaves woman dead at Hammond gas station
+VIDEO: Police searching for 2 suspects after early morning shooting leaves woman dead at Hammond gas station

 HAMMOND — Hammond Police are investigating after a woman was fatally shot early Thursday morning at a U.S. 190 gas station.

-According to Hammond Police, around 1:15 a.m., officers found a woman shot multiple times.
-She was pronounced dead at the scene.
+According to Hammond Police, around 1:15 a.m. at the gas station near Westin Oaks Drive, officers found a woman shot multiple times.
+She was pronounced dead at the scene, they added.

-Security footage showed two people getting out of a white sedan parked at one of the Chevron station's pumps before opening fire at a grey car.

-The woman who died was sitting in the grey car's passenger seat, the footage showed.
-Moments before the shooting started, the driver of the grey car got out and walked into the gas station's convenience store.
+Security footage shows two people getting out of a white sedan, parking at one of the Chevron station's pumps, moments after the driver of a grey sedan got out and walked into the gas station's convenience store.
+The footage then shows the two people, who were wearing masks and wielding AR-style pistols, begin shooting at the grey car's passenger side, where the woman later pronounced dead, was sitting.

 After the shooting, the two suspects then got back into their car while continuing to fire at the grey car before driving west on U.S. 190 toward I-55.